Who Is Jeff Foxworthy?

 A&E Biography Special

-Biography: Jeff Foxworthy – Stand Up Guy, premiering May 28 at 10/9c, will bring Foxworthy together with his close friends of more than 30 years – fellow comedians Kathleen Madigan, Ron White and Larry the Cable Guy – for an informal conversation about his life and how his family, friends and faith helped him get to where he is today.
+Biography: Jeff Foxworthy – Stand Up Guy, premiered on May 28 at 10/9c, and brought Foxworthy together with his close friends of more than 30 years – fellow comedians Kathleen Madigan, Ron White and Larry the Cable Guy – for an informal conversation about his life and how his family, friends and faith helped him get to where he is today.
 The one hour special will feature rarely seen photos and videos from Foxworthy’s personal archive and additional interviews with his manager Larry Burns and Jay Leno.
-Watch a preview:

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!